 1. Paint Types and Brake Cleaner Compatibility

 The type of paint on the surface also plays a role in the success of using brake cleaner for removal.
 While brake cleaner is generally effective, certain types of paints may pose more resistance.
 Conducting a thorough analysis of the paint composition can provide insights into the expected efficacy of brake cleaner.
-(See Also: What If a Dealer Sells You a Damaged Car?
-Avoid Pitfalls with Expert Tips)
+(See Also: Will Antifreeze Hurt Car Paint?
+Protecting Your Vehicle’s Finish)

 2. DIY Alternatives for Paint Removal